binarykore/profilelock.fb/README.md

 ### Reference:
 * https://touch.facebook.com/private_sharing/home_view/?entry_point=settings&profile_id=facebook_uid
 * https://touch.facebook.com/private_sharing/home_view/?entry_point=self_profile_indicator&profile_id=facebook_uid
+* "facebook_uid" is Account ID when you open the Source Code Tab from any Browser.

 ### Note:
 * https://touch.facebook.com/ can be accessed via any Desktop Browser, so use this one instead of https://mbasic.facebook.com/ or https://m.facebook.com/